Deepakellulla/product-manager/README.md

 ## Menu
 `/start` shows a persistent menu with **📋 Browse**, **🔍 Find**, **➕ Add** and **❓ Help** buttons, so day-to-day use rarely needs typing a command.
+When adding or editing a product, Details/Delivery also offers your 8 most-used values as buttons, plus a "✏️ Type my own" option for anything new.

 ## Commands
 | Command | What it does |